Yes – If you’ve never climbed at Gravity Worx before.

 Climbing is great fun and perfect for children, there are a few things you must know:

 Anyone under 18 must have the waiver completed by a parent or legal guardian.
-If you’re bringing your own children, no problem, you can complete the paperwork.
+If you’re bringing your own children you can fill out our waiver online before you arrive here or fill it our on one of our tablets upon arrival.

 If you bring children other than your own, please make sure their parent fills our forms.

-Please also remember that a child must be 13 or over to belay.
-If your child is 12 or under, you or another 13+ will have to belay for them whilst they climb. (certified competition trained and youth squad trained members are exempt from this)
+Please also remember that a child must be 13 years or over to belay (certified competition trained and youth squad trained members may be exempt from this)

 There are no age restrictions for climbing.
 If you or your child are big enough to safely fit into a harness and young enough to safely participate in physical activity, we’re happy for you to climb.
 As a guide, usually a 4 year old is big enough for a harness.